HoldenCaulfieldRye/caffe-1/RUN.md

 	   -> scrape_zones
 	   -> hatch_markings
 	   -> ground_sheet
 	     prev moved to *_3501, do modify data_info and data for these guys with setup.py
+	   evaluate bayesian softmax loss
 	   -> joint_misaligned_bayesian_loss
-	      joint_misaligned
+	   -> joint_misaligned

 ready_to_analyse:
 - 06: